Disease modeling using induced pluripotent stem cells (iPSC)

 Production of iPSC

 Fibroblasts are reprogrammed into iPSC using non-integrating vectors expressing the four Yamanaka factors.
 Reprogramming is followed by differentiation into neuronal progenitor cells and different mature neuronal subpopulations in 2D as well as in 3D (brain organoids).
-Some fibroblasts are obtained from patients with well-defined neurodevelopmental disorders and known causative gene mutations whereas some are obtained from healthy controls and gene-edited by CRISPR/Cas9 to obtain isogenic lines.
+Some fibroblasts are obtained from patients with well-defined neurodevelopmental or neurodegenerative disorders and known causative gene mutations, whereas some cells are obtained from healthy controls for gene-editing by CRISPR/Cas9 to obtain specific mutations and isogenic WT lines.

-Functional analyses and validation of neuronal cells comprise e.g. proliferation, apoptosis, migration, dendrite formation, electrophysiological properties, imaging techniques and high through-put analysis of biomarkers (transcriptome, proteome and methylome analysis) on bulk as well as single cells.
-Disorders that are currently modeled and under investigation are e.g. Down syndrome, Alzheimer’s disease, Dravet disease, Mowat-Wilson disease, Von Hippel-Lindau disease and Incontinentia Pigmenti.
-Disease-associated pathways/factors/biomarkers are validated for read-out assays and future screening of small compound libraries.
+Functional analyses of neuronal cells comprise e.g. proliferation, apoptosis, migration, dendrite formation, electrophysiological properties, imaging techniques and high through-put biomarker analysis (transcriptome, proteome and methylome analysis) on bulk as well as single cells.
+Disorders that are currently modelled and under investigation, e.g. Down syndrome, Alzheimer’s disease, Dravet disease, Mowat-Wilson disease, Von Hippel-Lindau disease and Incontinentia Pigmenti.
+Disease-associated pathways/factors/biomarkers are validated for read-out assays and for future screening of small compound libraries.